subbaan/waste-tui/README.md

 # WASTE TUI

 A modern terminal user interface for WASTE, the encrypted peer-to-peer file sharing and chat application originally created by Nullsoft in 2003.
-This is an AI coded rewrite and an ongoing project, the client is working but you may encounter problems and is an ongoing project.
+This is an AI coded rewrite and an ongoing project, the client is working but you may encounter problems.

 ![Network View](images/network.png)